jkphl/micrometa/doc/index.md

 $children = $item->getItems();
 ```

-Item lists feature some convenience methods for quickly finding children of particular types:
+Item lists have some convenience methods for quickly finding children of particular types:

 ```php
 use Jkphl\Micrometa\Ports\Item\Item;